 Grassy Karoo is basically a transition between the Nama Karoo and Grassland biomes.
 It is primarily composed of dwarf shrubs, with more grasses and trees than the Nama Karoo.
 The bird species present in this vegetation type are typical of both Grassland and Karoo biomes, for example the Karoo Korhaan and Blue Korhaan.

 Several grassland species which have declined due to the loss of grassland habitat, have found refuge in the Grassy Karoo.
-A prime example of such a species is the Blue Crane, which is present in this study area.
+A prime example of such a species is the Blue Crane, which is present in this study area and is one of the species of most concern in terms of impacts of the proposed line.